Jaana Na Dil Se Door: Plot

 Vividha lives a contented life in Ajmer, where her father, Kailash Kashyap, is her role model.
+Atharv is a disciplined, lower middle-class man who is a feminist and loves his mother dearly, which is completely the opposite for his family.
+Atharv plans to open a dairy business and often clashes with Kailash.
+He also saves Guddi in a scuffle, and the same for Vividha, so she realizes he's a good person.
+Atharv's calf gets stolen, and he and Vividha go to the Pushkar Mela to save the calf, where they bond in a fight from saving the cow.
 Over time, Atharv falls in love with her and declares that he will marry her once he establishes his business.
 Kailash, however, disapproves, as he believes that relationships are possible only between individuals of equal social status.
 Since Atharv lacks social standing and a paternal surname, Kailash considers him unsuitable for Vividha.
+On the other hand, Vividha’s family finds him dashing and awesome.
 He frames Atharv for a crime and has him arrested.
 To secure his release, Atharv's mother Sujata is compelled to give up her house and leave the city with her son.

 Kailash arranges Vividha's marriage into a wealthy family, but she prevents Sujata and Atharv from leaving.
-Sujata buys land near their house, and Vividha slowly realises her love for Atharv.
-Soon after, Atharv’s father, Colonel Ramakant Vashisht, returns home gravely ill.
+Atharv and Sujata still have a tabeli in the property and a piece of a small store-room land in front of the house, and Vividha slowly realises her love for Atharv.
+Soon after, Atharv's father, Colonel Ramakant Vashisht, returns home gravely ill.
 He promises to unite Atharv and Vividha, but dies before his wish can be fulfilled.
 Kailash manipulates the situation by convincing Ramakant's second family that his last wish was for Vividha to marry their son Ravish, and the alliance is fixed.

-Although Kailash pretends to support Atharv and Vividha's marriage, on the wedding day he deceives them and arranges Vividha's marriage with Ravish in Delhi.
-Vividha and Atharv secretly marry at a temple before Kailash's men attack Atharv, leaving him critically injured.
-Believing Atharv to be dead, Vividha agrees to marry Ravish out of compulsion.
+Although Kailash pretends to support Atharv and Vividha's marriage, on the wedding day, he deceives them and arranges Vividha's marriage with Ravish in Delhi.
+Vividha and Atharv find out about his truth, but Kailash attacks Atharv.
+Atharv gets the upper-first by managing to defeat them, but at the end Kailash's men attack Atharv with rods and sticks, leaving him critically injured.
+Ankit also smashes a hammer on his head.
+Believing Atharv to be killed if she doesn't agree, Vividha agrees to marry Ravish out of compulsion.
+He goes on a mission, and Vividha hopes he doesn't come out safely.